-Once a teacher submits a referral to administration, the principal and/or assistant principal will begin an investigation in accordance to standard administration procedures.
+Once a teacher submits a referral to administration, the principal and/or assistant principal will begin an investigation in accordance with standard administrative procedures.
 Upon the outcome of the investigation, the parents will be notified of the punishment according to the Student Code of Conduct.